quat1024/hoppers/NOTES.md

 Make a class and annotate it with `@Mod`.
 Fill out at least `version` and `modid`.
 There is nothing else you need to do.
 I'm not sure exactly how Forge discovers that this class exists - there's no metadata written to the jar or anything - but it does.

-The `@Mod.SidedProxy` annotation is a service that constructs a different class depending on the physical side, pass the fully qualified class name on the `clientSide` and `serverSide` attributes.
-If you've written forge 1.12 this will be familiar.

 ## Logging

 Use `java.util.logging.Logger`.
 If you have modded newer versions, this class might be in your "exclude from auto-import" list because it kept coming up when you actually wanted the logger from Log4j.
 You **must** call `setParent(FMLLog.getLogger());` on your logger, or messages written to it will not appear in the game log.
 This is a gotcha when making your first hello world mod.